Tibar Bay

-Tibar Bay (Baía de Tibar, Baía Tibar) is a bay on the north coast of East Timor near Dili, its capital city.
+Tibar Bay (Baía de Tibar, Baía Tibar) is a bay on the north coast of Timor-Leste near Dili, its capital city.
 The bay forms part of the south shore of Ombai Strait, which separates the Alor Archipelago from the islands of Wetar, Atauro, and Timor in the Lesser Sunda Islands.

 Geography

-The bay is located approximately 10 km west of Dili, the capital city of East Timor, and immediately to the northwest of the similarly named suco of Tibar, which is part of the Liquiçá municipality.
+The bay is located approximately 10 km west of Dili, the capital city of Timor-Leste, and immediately to the northwest of the similarly named suco of Tibar, which is part of the Liquiçá municipality.
 It extends approximately 1.6 km east-west and 1 km north-south (160 ha).

 At the entrance to and inside the bay are sizeable areas of coral reef, much of it dead on the reef flats with diverse live coral on the reef slopes.
 Also within the bay are extensive tidal flats, mainly at the bay's southeastern corner, but also on its western and eastern sides.

 The Tibar catchment is medium-sized (around 30 km2).
 It drains into the bay's southern side via defined watercourses and, in large storm events, across a delta (located behind the main highway).
 The catchment runs approximately 6 km south, to an elevation of 750 m AMSL.